raspberrypilearning/catch-the-dots/en/step_3.md

 --- /task ---

 --- task ---
-Add this code to the end of your stage's script, so that the game ends when the player loses all of their lives:
+Add this code to the end of the Stage's script to make the game end when the player loses the last of the lives:

 ![Stage sprite](images/stage-sprite.png)
 ```blocks